14 reasons you are better than your fund manager

 16. Bad computer decision making.

-A lot of investment decisions by funds are largely made by computers with pre-determined stop loss levels which can lead to poor decisions especially when the markets are in panic mood.
+A lot of investment decisions by funds are largely made by computers with pre-determined stop loss levels which can lead to poor decisions especially when the markets are in panic mode.

 17. No bureaucracy